techtimo/Spotmap/readme.txt

 Adding Gpx support to show a planned route.
 Adding different maps.
 Adding a table to quickly see the last sent messages. ([spotmessages])

-= 0.7 =
-redoing the whole frontend part.
-Now it looks much better!